In 2002, Air opened as another of Alton Tower’s “world first” rollercoasters.

 Two years after the Galactica transformation, the ride began running with VR only in certain seats, and on some days none at all.

-By the start of the 2019 season, the VR head sets were completely and permanently removed from the ride.
+By the start of the 2019 season, the VR head sets were completely and permanently removed from the ride after less than three years.

-Alton Towers said that it took the decision due to guest feedback.
+Alton Towers said that it took the decision in response to guest feedback.

 While the original reasons for the re-theme aren’t clear, it does seem that the park has acknowledged that it was a mistake.

-So the ride now operates as it did before, with the exception of a Stargate-type portal and some graffiti-prone changes to the ride’s station and queue line.
+So the ride now operates as it did before as Air, with the exception of a Stargate-type portal and some graffiti-prone changes to the ride’s station and queue line.

-Certainly the headsets would not have survived the COVID-19 crisis and would been removed in any event when Alton Towers eventually re-opens.
+Certainly the headsets would not have survived the COVID-19 pandemic and would have been removed in any event when Alton Towers eventually re-opens.

-In hindsight, it might have been better to spend the money used on the Galactica re-themed on realising some of the original landscaping concepts that Air had.
+In hindsight, it might have been better to spend the money used on the Galactica re-themed on realising some of the original landscaping concepts that Air had been designed for before budgets were cut and finishing touches were scrapped.

-But now, sadly the next generation of riders is left with a ride whose name is confusing, and ultimately pointless.
+But sadly now, the next generation of riders are left with a ride whose name is both confusing and ultimately pointless.